88th Academy Awards: Criticism regarding lack of diversity

 Shortly after the nominations were announced, many news media outlets observed that there was a lack of racial diversity amongst the nominees in major categories.
-For the second consecutive year, all twenty acting nominees and four out of the five directors nominated were Caucasian.
+For the second consecutive year, all twenty acting nominees and four out of the five directors nominated were Caucasian, despite the Academy president saying the previous year that they would take steps to be more representative of different ethnicities.
 Activist and former attorney April Reign, who was credited with starting the hashtag #OscarsSoWhite, tweeted, "It's actually worse than last year.
 Best Documentary and Best Original Screenplay.
 That's it. #OscarsSoWhite."
 She also noted that while the Caucasian screenwriters of the film Straight Outta Compton earned nominations, the African American cast of the film was overlooked.
 As a result, the academy was ridiculed again over social media with the aforementioned hashtag.
-Moreover, actress Jada Pinkett Smith and director and newly minted Jean Hersholt Humanitarian Award recipient Spike Lee announced plans to boycott the ceremony and encouraged others to not watch the telecast in protest of the lack of diversity.
+Moreover, actress Jada Pinkett Smith and director and newly minted Honorary Oscar recipient Spike Lee announced plans to boycott the ceremony and encouraged others to not watch the telecast in protest of the lack of diversity.
 Actor and model Tyrese Gibson and rapper 50 Cent also pressured Chris Rock to drop out of his Oscar hosting duties.

 In response to the criticism, several individuals including AMPAS members voiced their opinions regarding the lack of diversity.
 Some members defended the academy saying that the nominations are based on performance and merit, not race.
 Actress Penelope Ann Miller responded to the criticism by stating "I voted for a number of black performers, and I was sorry they weren't nominated.
 To imply that this is because all of us are racists is extremely offensive.
 I don't want to be lumped into a category of being a racist because I'm certainly not and because I support and benefit from the talent of black people in this business.
 It was just an incredibly competitive year."
 In an interview with a French radio station, Best Actress nominee Charlotte Rampling said efforts to stage a boycott of the Oscars were "racist to whites."
 Oscar winning producer Gerald R. Molen commented, "There is no racism except for those who create an issue.
 That is the worst kind.
 Using such an ugly way of complaining," He also denounced members criticizing the academy's choices as "spoiled brats."